Vista L.A. takes a look at plans to transform the LA River

-LOS ANGELES (KABC) --Longtime advocate and accomplished architect, Mia Lehrer, is transforming the Los Angeles River as part of the L.A.
+LOS ANGELES (KABC) --Longtime advocate and accomplished urbanist, Mia Lehrer, is transforming the Los Angeles River as part of the L.A.
 River Revitalization Project.

-Gruen Associate, Mia Lehrer + Associates and Oyler Wu Collaborative are set to design a 12-mile bike path to run alongside the river through the San Fernando Valley.
-The goal is to build accessibility to the river and expand greener spaces for people to enjoy.
+Gruen Associate, Mia Lehrer + Associates and Oyler Wu Collaborative were contracted by the Bureau of Engineers of the City of Los Angeles to design a 12-mile bike path to run alongside the river through the San Fernando Valley.
+The goal is to build accessibility to the river and expand green spaces for people to enjoy.

 Lehrer said the plan to revitalize the river started 10 years ago, when the Los Angeles City Council approved a new master plan with the improvements in 2007.